itsjareds/workload-balancer/README.md

 A comparison of the approach of having the master node as a worker versus a coordination-only master node (fastdynamic) can be found in [Pretty Graphs](#pretty-graphs).
+The fastdynamic algorithm has `n-1` workers, while the dynamic algorithm has `n` workers.

 Known issues
 ============